kiemfp/Foton/README.md

 now open the project, set the build mode to ```Release``` and ```x64```, now compile and wait more sevaral minutes

+when end, copy the "Monaco" folder and paste in "build/Release/net8.0-windows/bin

 ## Compiling!
 When you click to build on the top of your screen, it compiles only the dll by defalt because the UI doesnt need to be recompiled again and again, so, to you compile the UI you Right Click the "XenoUI" and Click Compile.